 I easily catch the biggest of the year almost every year but usually I release them instead of going for the publicity.
-The big ones fight hard and sometimes to the death so weighing them in at taht point is OK.
+The big ones fight hard and sometimes to the death so weighing them in at that point is OK.

 July 26th, 2003